Key Concepts

 Content Blocks

-Pages are built from 100+ content block types, organised into categories.
+Pages are built from a wide range of content block types, organised into categories.
 This page you are reading uses several of these block types.

 Diagrams